Personal Insolvency UK: What Is Personal Insolvency?

 While this is essentially a question of fact, it is also defined in law within sections 267 and 268 of the Insolvency Act 1986.

-These sections lay out the situations in which an individual would be legally regarded as insolvent and as such act as a clear definition of personal insolvency.
+These sections of insolvency law lay out the situations in which an individual would be legally regarded as insolvent and as such act as a clear definition of personal insolvency.

 The sections state that if an individual is insolvent if they owe creditors upwards of £5,000 and: